What is Bamboo Fabric and is It Sustainable?

-- Ensure the bamboo was grown organically (even if they’re not officially certified) and grown in responsibly managed forests (check for the FSC certification)
+- Ensure the bamboo was grown organically (even if they’re not officially certified) and grown in responsibly managed forests (check for the FSC certification).

 Ensure that the chemicals used in production are recycled, even better that they’re certified non-toxic (check for Oeko-Tex Standard 100 certification).

-Bamboo Fabric Benefits
+Bamboo Fabric Pros

 Bamboo fabric is breathable, has excellent moisture-wicking properties, decent heat retention, and high stretchability.
 It also has a nice drape and a silky texture.
 Sounds pretty great, right?

 Well, it’s important to note that most of the other benefits of bamboo fabric (antibacterial properties, extreme durability, optimal softness) are only found in bamboo that has been mechanically processed (or processed using natural enzymes) and are not generally found with bamboo rayon.

 Bamboo Fabric Cons

 Bamboo fabric is prone to pilling and bubbling (which might not be so great for those yoga pants you wear all the time).